fractal-analytics-platform/fractal-containers/README.md

-For data storage purposes, the server here uses PostgreSQL as a database service, here handled by a separate `fractal-db` container.
-The latter is based on the `postgres:15.4-alpine` image, and will save DB data in the `fractal-db-data/` folder in the code directory.
+For data storage purposes, the server here uses PostgreSQL as a database service, here handled by a separate `fractal-db` container which receives instructions from the server via its `5432` port.
+The DB container is based on the `postgres:15.4-alpine` image, and will save data in the `fractal-db-data/` folder in the root project directory.
 A healthcheck is defined to avoid the server crashing after the DB service restarts at the first activation, with server startup being conditional on its success.

 The server is accessible from the host system at the [http://localhost.8000](http://localhost.8000) address.